The Legacy of Authoritarianism in a Democracy: The Effects of Authoritarianism on Voting Behavior

 \subsection{Descriptive Evidence}

-I begin by presenting the raw data through simple scatter plots in Figure \ref{figure:Figure3}.\footnote{In Figure \ref{figure:FigureA3} in the Appendix, I restrict the raw data to major election years only and present it for clear visualization.} Panel A of Figure \ref{figure:Figure3} plots the average vote share of INC and non-INC candidates received in a constituency in each election year.
+I begin by presenting the raw data of the national election results through simple scatter plots in Figure \ref{figure:Figure3}.\footnote{In Figure \ref{figure:FigureA3} in the Appendix, I restrict the raw data to major election years only and present it for clear visualization.} Panel A of Figure \ref{figure:Figure3} plots the average vote share of INC and non-INC candidates received in a constituency in each election year.
 In panel B, I additionally plot the probability of winning for INC and non-INC candidates in a constituency in each election year.
-The red dashed line represents the end of the authoritarian rule in India.
-As we can observe, the average voting share and the probability of winning of INC candidates show an upward trend in the preemergency era but decline sharply in the postemergency period.
-In contrast, the non-INC candidates' average share of votes and winning probability demonstrate a downward or constant trend in the preemergency era and remain flat in the postemergency period.\footnote{The average share of votes and winning probabilities of INC and non-INC candidates do not sum to 100 and 1, respectively, because more than one non-INC candidate contested their electoral constituency.} Overall, the figure reveals that the INC's share of votes and winning probabilities show a declining trend after the authoritarian rule, whereas those of the non-INC remain more or less flat.
+The dashed line represents the end of the authoritarian rule in India.